 A blog network is all well and good, but how will your users find each other?
 How will they talk to each other?
-Building a sense of community is important if you want your site to succeed.
+Building a sense of community is essential if you want your site to succeed.
 Even corporate blog networks can benefit from community-like features.
-For example, your users could set up groups for teams or departments to share information with each other and have private discussions.
+For example, your users could set up groups for teams or departments to share information and have private discussions.

-There are two very useful plugins that make it easy to add social features to WordPress MU.
-One is BuddyPress that adds Facebook-like features to WordPress MU.
-The other is bbPress that you can use to integrate forums with your blog.
-I will discuss bbPress and BuddyPress in detail my Next Post.
+Two handy plugins make it easy to add social features to WordPress MU.
+One is BuddyPress which adds Facebook-like features to WordPress MU.
+The other is bbPress which you can use to integrate forums with your blog.
+I will discuss bbPress and BuddyPress in detail in my Next Post.

 BuddyPress is a suite of plugins for WordPress MU.
 These plugins allow you to add social networking features to your site, including friends lists, private messages, photo galleries, status feeds, and more.

 Extended Profiles: Add extra information to your users’ profiles.

 Private Messaging: Make it easy for members to contact their friends on-site.

 Friends Lists: Allow your users to maintain a list of their on-site friends, and see who

 others have added as friends.

 Groups: Allow users to create and join groups on any topic they choose.
 Groups